Emmett Naar: Professional career

+National team career

-Naar competed for Australia in the 2013 FIBA Under-19 World Championship in Prague.
+Naar competed for Australia at the 2013 FIBA Under-19 World Championship in Prague.
 He averaged 8.8 points, 2.6 rebounds, and 2.4 assists on the fourth-place team.
 His best game was a 20-point outing versus China.
 Naar was named to the Australian roster at the 2017 World University Games.

-Naar plays for the Australian senior team since 2022.
+Naar played for the Australian senior team in the FIBA Basketball World Cup 2019 Asian Qualifiers and FIBA Basketball World Cup 2023 Asian Qualifiers.